 I hereby present…vegan scalloped potatoes.

 And I present it very formally because I have to make a fuss somehow.
-Getting this recipe right was one of the biggest struggles of the year.
-Okay, not really, small exaggeration there.
+Getting this recipe right was kind of a struggle.
+Just a small struggle.

-But we did make this approximately 12 times.
+We made it approximately 12 times.
 It might’ve even been more.
-We ate so much scalloped potatoes the past few weeks we pretty much overdosed on them!
+We ate so much scalloped potatoes we pretty much overdosed on them.

-I mean, it’s a perfect side dish for a special occasion.
-And thank heck we finally, finally got it right.
+I mean, it’s the perfect side dish for a special occasion or holiday dinner.

 Slice the potatoes (and onion) evenly and thinly.
 This helps them to cook evenly, and a little faster, though, let me not lie, this is not a ‘fast’ recipe, it bakes for a looong time.